 - Provide key account information to customers.

-All in all, e-commerce is about making transactions easier for your customers and for your business.
+All in all, rental eCommerce is about making transactions easier for your customers and for your business.
 If your customers can find the answers to their questions on your website, they don’t have a reason to go anywhere else.
 You’ll get more orders and your team will be free to answer the questions that really require your expertise.